xpoft/spring-vaadin/README.md

 # Changelog

 ## 2.0.1
+- Add initial OSGI support.
+Thx to vladimirfx.

+## 2.0.1
 - Add ability to initialize the plugin in a separate method.
 Thx to cmjartan.

 ## 2.0
 - Vaadin 7.1 support